knighthawk127/alexa-video/README.md

 > TODO: Alexa Responses customisation through the web page to be implemented.

-# Create an Alexa Radio Skill in 5 Minutes
+# Create an Alexa Video Skill in 5 Minutes

-Create your own Alexa Radio Skill with your favourite streaming stations.
+Create your own Alexa Video Skill with your favourite streaming stations.
 Once deployed, you can say `Alexa, open radio` and Alexa will start streaming your custom streaming station.

 You can also ask Alexa for a channel or a station by name.
 If you say Alexa, ask radio to play Blues, the skill will first search for a channel and then the stations.
 If a channel is found, a random station from that channel is played.